corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /tabs >}}

-We then update the progress tracker’s current step as we progress through the flow as follows:
+Then, update the progress tracker’s current step as you progress through the flow:

 {{< tabs name="tabs-22" >}}
 {{% tab name="kotlin" %}}